Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 # Tutorial: Deploy an Example Function App as a Notification Endpoint

-This tutorial is part one of a three part tutorial series that will configure and deploy and example of the Private Connectivity pattern.
+This tutorial is part one of a three part tutorial series that will configure and deploy an example of the Private Connectivity pattern.

 In later tutorials, an example Private Link Service will be created using an AKS cluster and internal Load Balancer and a Managed application will be deployed from the Service Catalog.